faraz2079/CustomerFeedback/README.md

 - every load cycle contains 3 cycles with 2 minutes pause in between and also 2 minutes pause between the load cycles.
 - it saves the result in the files in the directory that the script exists

+You will find the script for running the "scripts" directory.

 **for running the script:**

 foreground : `./run_experiment.sh | tee -a experiment.log`